explainers-by-googlers/css-fit-text/README.md

 ### Combining behaviors
-Using both text-grow and text-shrink creates fluid headlines that always attempt to occupy 100% of their container width, adapting automatically whether the container gets wider or narrower.
+Using both expanding and shrinking creates fluid headlines that always attempt to occupy 100% of their container width, adapting automatically whether the container gets wider or narrower.
 Creates responsive layouts where text scales naturally with the design.

 * Original:
     ```html